Skip to main content

 Overview

-• Connection Isolation: Client sessions are isolated by tenant ID.
-A client ID only needs to be unique within a single tenant.
+A client ID only needs to be unique inside its tenant.

 message AuthenticateResponse {